shchodro/serverless-workshop/README.md

 8\.
 With "Stages" selected, expand the "Zombie Workshop Stage" by clicking the blue arrow, and select the **POST** method for the **/zombie/twilio** resource.
 The twilio resource is the endpoint that CloudFormation created for SMS messages from your Twilio phone number.
 You should see an **Invoke URL** displayed for your **/zombie/twilio** resource, as shown below.
 ![API Gateway Invoke URL](/Images/Twilio-Step8.png)

 9\.
 Copy the Invoke URL and return to the Twilio website.
-On the Twilio page you left open, paste the Invoke URL you copied from API Gateway into the **Request URL** field.
+On the Twilio page you left open, paste the Invoke URL you copied from API Gateway into the textbox next to label **A message comes in**.
 Ensure that the request type is set to **HTTP POST**.
 This is illustrated below.
 ![Twilio Request URL](/Images/Twilio-Step9.png)

 10\.
 Click **Save** to finalize the setup connecting Twilio to your /twilio URL.